Close Search

 New Hampshire Moose Hunting Fees

-New Hampshire requires you to pay the non-refundable application fee of $25 at the time of application.
+New Hampshire requires you to pay a non-refundable application fee of $25 at the time of application.
 You may pay online using Visa, MasterCard, or Discover.
 For paper applications, you must send a check payable to N.H.
 Fish and Game Dept., Moose Application.
-If you are drawn for a permit, a payment of $500 must be received at the New Hampshire Fish and Game headquarters no later than July 31, 2025 or postmarked no later than midnight on July 18, 2025.
-Failure to submit payment by the deadline will result in disqualification of the applicant and the permit will be offered to an alternate candidate.
-If you choose to decline your permit, you will not lose any accrued bonus points and you will be able to apply again the next year with no waiting period.
+If drawn for a permit, a payment of $500 must be received at the New Hampshire Fish and Game headquarters no later than July 31, 2026, or postmarked no later than midnight on July 7, 2026.
+Failure to submit payment by the deadline will result in disqualification of the applicant, and the permit will be offered to an alternate candidate.
+If you choose to decline your permit, you will not lose any accrued bonus points, and you will be able to apply again the next year with no waiting period.

 Hunter Requirements

-Successful completion of a hunter education course is required for New Hampshire hunters ages 16 and older who have not previously held a hunting license.
-Youth hunters must be at least 16 years old at the time of the application deadline to apply for moose.
-Each hunter who is successful in drawing a moose tag may select a subpermittee of any age to join them on the moose hunt.
-The subpermittee is a person who can hunt with the permittee, and either the permittee or the subpermittee can kill the moose.
-Only one moose can be killed per permit, so the permittee and subpermittee must be physically in the presence of each other so that they don’t both kill a moose.
-A moose permit winner is allowed to change their subpermittee until eight days prior to the start of the moose season.
-No permittee shall sell or barter the sub-permittee portion of their permit.
+Successful completion of hunter education course is required for New Hampshire hunters ages sixteen and older who have not previously held a hunting license.
+Youth hunters must be at least sixteen years old at the time of the application deadline to apply for moose.
+Each hunter drawing a moose tag may select a subpermittee of any age to join them on the moose hunt.
+The subpermittee is a person who can hunt with the permittee, and either individual may kill the moose.
+Only one moose can be killed per permit, meaning the permittee and subpermittee must remain in one another’s physical presence so that they don’t both kill a moose.
+A moose permit winner is allowed to change their subpermittee until eighty days prior to the start of the moose season.
+Permittees may not sell or barter the subpermittee portion of their permit.

-While there is no legal requirement, the New Hampshire Fish and Game Department recommends that any person hunting with a firearm or bow should wear a hat, a vest, or another article of clothing that is hunter orange.
-It should be visible from a minimum of 200 feet from all sides.
+While there is no legal requirement, the New Hampshire Fish and Game Department recommends that any person hunting with a firearm or bow wear a hat, a vest, or other article of clothing that is hunter orange.
+It should be visible from all sides at a minimum of 200 feet.

 Age Restrictions